ahoys/linuxgsmm/README.md

 - Use [nvm](https://github.com/nvm-sh/nvm#install--update-script) to install the latest LTS-version of Node.
 - Use [pm2](https://pm2.keymetrics.io/docs/usage/quick-start/) to run this node-application.
 To make the application start automatically, check `pm2 startup`
+- Make sure this application cannot be accessed from the Internet.
+There is no authentication included.
+Use a Discord-bot or some other service in-between to handle the communication to outside.

 ### Example .env